Key Takeaways

 MongoDB is a popular NoSQL database, particularly for modern .NET applications.
 However, it is still disk-based, which might lead to performance issues in situations with significant traffic, despite its flexibility, scalability, and powerful querying capabilities.
 This is where NCache, a distributed in-memory caching solution, comes in.

 Introducing NCache as a caching layer for MongoDB allows .NET applications to drastically reduce database queries, enhance response times, and manage high transaction volumes efficiently.
+This article explains how to integrate NCache with MongoDB, best practices for caching query results, and strategies to keep the cache and database in sync.

 It is beneficial to .NET applications for the following reasons: